Howard P. Rawlings

 • Remain eligible for in-state tuition in Maryland;

-• By May 15, 2024 for priority consideration or by June 1, 2024: file the 2024-2025 Free Application for Federal Student Aid (FAFSA) or State financial aid application for undocumented students (formerly MSFAA) through the new MHEC One-App;
+• By March 1, 2025: file the 2025-2026 Free Application for Federal Student Aid (FAFSA) or State financial aid application for undocumented students (formerly MSFAA) through the new MHEC One-App;

 • The FAFSA is open to U.S. Citizens and Eligible Non-Citizens